a DH Downunder 2020 course, Bill Pascoe

 Examples:

-• Controls for moving around VR environments.
+- Controls for moving around VR environments.

-• Constructing historical buildings or game environments for people to move through.
+- Constructing historical buildings or game environments for people to move through.

-The Gazetteer of Historical Australian Placenames & Finder (GHAP), for the first time provides access to almost all the placenames in Australia including historical placenames, based on the Australian National Placenames Survey.
+TLCMap for the first time provides access to almost all the placenames in Australia including historical placenames, based on the Australian National Placenames Survey.
 It has two main purposes:

-1. Search and filter to find places in Australia using the ANPS Gazetteer, which aggregates state gazetteers and includes historical data.
+- Search and filter to find places in Australia using the ANPS Gazetteer, which aggregates state gazetteers and includes historical data.

-2. A spatio-temporal index of Humanities information – you can contribute humanities research so others can find it.
+- A spatio-temporal index of Humanities information – you can contribute humanities research so others can find it.

 You can also:

-• Visualise search results and contributed datasets on a 3D map, or timeline.
+- Visualise search results and contributed datasets on a 3D map, or timeline.

-• Export results and datasets as KML or GeoJSON for further research.
+- Export results and datasets as KML or GeoJSON for further research.

 Try these searches

-• Places named exactly, ‘Newcastle’.
+- Places named exactly, ‘Newcastle’.
 Use ‘exact’ search.

-• Places starting with ‘Coo’ in south east Queensland.
+- Places starting with ‘Coo’ in south east Queensland.

 Use ‘fuzzy’ search and draw a circle around SE QLD.
-(I found this useful when trying to figure out the meaning of a place name in SE QLD.)
+(I found this useful when trying to figure out the meaning of a place name in SE QLD.) - Search for any community contributed layers relating to ‘Darwin’.

 Either type in Darwin or draw a circle around Darwin.
-Select ‘Community Contributions’ and not ‘Gazetteer’.
+Select ‘Layers’ and not the ‘Gazetteer’ options. - Places containing the word ‘Chinaman’, ‘Chinamen’.

 Make a text file containg these words and upload it at the bottom.
 Use ‘contains’ search.
-(Places such as “Chinaman’s Gully” were often named after market gardens and settlements so this provides a clue to the history of Chinese settlement.)
+(Places such as “Chinaman’s Gully” were often named after market gardens and settlements so this provides a clue to the history of Chinese settlement.) - View search results in 3D Viewer.

-There is a button near the top to view the whole dataset, or you can click to view each individual point.
+There is a button near the top to view the whole dataset, or you can click to view each individual point. - Download the search results as a KML file, or CSV spreadsheet for further research.

 You can open KML in other mapping applications, or CSV in Excel.